55-coder/N-SA-Assignments/README.md

-# N-SA-Assignments
+# Python Projects
-This repository holds network and system administration assignments.
+This repository holds a Python calculator and a Client-Server Messaging Application.